maxulysse/nextflow-workflow-catalog/README.md

-# snakemake-workflow-catalog
+# nextflow-workflow-catalog

-A statically generated catalog of available Snakemake workflows
+A statically generated catalog of available Nextflow workflows